entando/entando-docs/vuepress/docs/next/docs/compose/app-builder.md

 * [Create a new page](../../tutorials/compose/page-management.md)

-* Try out components or packaged business capabilities from the [Entando Hub](https://hub.entando.com)
+* Check out the catalog at the [Entando PBCs Marketplace](https://entando.com/composable-platform/packaged-business-capabilities/).